DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/a-look-at-traffic-encryption-options.markdown

 * A point to point circuit provided over an external 'dark fibre' (DWDM or similar) network
 * A point to point wireless link between 2 buildings provided by a 3rd party
-* Cross connections between 2 suites within a datacenter, via a meet me room
+* Cross connections between 2 suites within a datacenter, via the meet me room

 I imagine most people would argue these are private: